 Pennsylvania has reported more cases of Lyme disease in the past five years than any other state in the nation due to increase climate warming and moisture.
-In 2014, Pennsylvania reported a total of 17,446 confirmed cases of Lyme disease and in 2015 there were 10,817 new cases with provisional cases to be confirmed later in 2016.
+The number of PA cases of Lyme reported in 2016 was 12,092 and we led the nation.
+This is not a good distinction to have!